Balongi393/RPG-Project/README.md

 # RPG-Project
-its is an RPG game that i made using python
+Its an RPG game that i made using python